top of page

 A Laini youth

-"Curating this exhibit opened my eyes because I am only 11yrs old and I am creating something with other great women.
+Reflecting on a Laini project, curating a photo exhibition: "Curating this exhibit opened my eyes because I am only 11yrs old and I am creating something with other great women.
 I have always wanted to be a basketball player but people said I can’t because I am a girl, but now I realize that even if I am a girl, I can still do anything I want.” - Huda, youth curator

 Zoie_LR-8.jpg

-Zoie Browne
+Zoie Edwards

-First Project Coordinator
+1st Project Coordinator

 READ MORE ABOUT ZOIE HERE.